marcosricardoss/flask-restful-skeleton/README.md

 `python -m pytest`

-You can olso run with coverage:
+You can also run with coverage:

 `coverage run -m pytest`